Bootie: Luge racing shoe

 Bridge: The part of a sled that connects the two runners together and from which the aerodynamic racing shell is suspended.
-Made of steel, there are two on each sled, front and back.
+Made of steel, there are two on each sled, front and back

 Handles: There are metal handles at the luge start that the athlete uses to propel himself or herself forward.
-In each sled, there are also handles inside the pod.
+In each sled, there also are handles inside the pod

-Kufen: (KOOF-en) The German word for fiberglass or wood runner.
-(The steels are what actually touch the ice, and the steels are attached to the Kufens.)
+Kufen: (KOOF-en) The German word for fiberglass or wood runner (The steels are what actually touch the ice, and the steels are attached to the Kufens)

-Line: The trajectory a sled takes down the track.
+Line: The trajectory a sled takes down the track

-Luge: The French word for sled.
+Luge: French word for sled

-Paddle: The act of accelerating the sled forward after the start, using spiked gloves to dig into the ice surface.
+Paddle: The act of accelerating the sled forward after the start, using spiked gloves to dig into the ice surface

 Pod: Also known as the shell, the aerodynamic shell attached to the bottom of the racing sled.
 It also acts as the seat for the athlete.

-Pull: The phase of the start motion when the athlete begins the forward movement of the actual start.
+Pull: The phase of the start motion when the athlete begins the forward movement of the actual start

-Runners: Also known as Kufens.
+Runners: Also known as "Kufens" (See above)

 Shell: Also known as the pod, the aerodynamic component attached to the bottom of the racing sled.
 It also acts as the seat for the athlete.